In Land/Sea Mike Perry focused our attention on the growing environmental crisis at home.

-This powerful exhibition of landscape photography challenges conventional ways of seeing our coastline and countryside, and opens our eyes to society’s broken relationship with the natural world.
+This powerful exhibition of landscape photography challenged conventional ways of seeing our coastline and countryside, and opens our eyes to society’s broken relationship with the natural world.
 Perry’s work sparks conversation about how to restore healthy ecosystems and bring back a wilder landscape.

 About the Artist